Skip to content

 SymTrain, an AI-powered training platform, needed to address the growing complexity of its QA requirements, especially as its user base expanded.
 Managing a system built on eight microservices made thorough testing a challenge, particularly when automating audio inputs for their simulations.
 Within 90 days, SymTrain transitioned from manual to automated testing, covering 652 critical tests and achieving 100% QA coverage.
 This allowed SymTrain's QA team to focus on higher-value strategic initiatives while maintaining the platform's quality, even as it scaled.

-Reducing Test Execution Time by 80% Through Automation
+Cutting Test Time by 80% with Automation

 Actuarial software company Slope spent too much time on manual regression testing, significantly slowing its development.
 By automating over 200 complex tests designed around Slope's financial models, the company cut test execution time from half a day to just 75 minutes.
 This shift not only streamlined operations but also allowed the internal QA team to conduct more exploratory testing.